-To further our mission, the College of Liberal Arts and Sciences has partnered with University Advancement to identify several strategic initiatives that enhance our academic programming and offer students innovative opportunities for professional development.
-We invite you to explore ways come alongside us in our efforts to provide a transformational education for students.
+To further our mission, the College of Liberal Arts and Sciences has partnered with the Division of University Advancement to identify several strategic initiatives that enhance our academic programming and offer students innovative opportunities for professional development.
+We invite you to explore ways to come alongside us in our efforts to provide a transformational education for students.

 Student 2 Scholar Program | The John Stauffer Charitable Trust Matching Grant

 Each summer, top undergraduate students in the Department of Biology and Chemistry are selected to participate in the Student-2-Scholar (S2S) program, which immerses them in hands-on scientific research.
 These students work alongside faculty-experts, gaining valuable experience and skills that prepare them for regional and national conference presentations, publications, and entry into prestigious graduate schools.